Skip to content

 What You'll Learn

-• Explore how structural social inequalities influence health practices, outcomes, and decision making, and gain tools and strategies for advancing health justice
+• Analyze how structural social inequalities influence health practices, outcomes, and decision-making.

-• Understand the multifaceted effects of disease on an organism through the lens of epidemiology, immunology, physiology, or neurology
+• Evaluate the effects of disease through perspectives such as epidemiology, immunology, physiology, and neurology.

-• Analyze historical and current public health policies, particularly during times of crisis
+• Analyze historical and current public health policies, particularly during crises.

-• Understand the impact of epidemics on society, research, business, and economies
+• Assess the impact of epidemics on society, research, business, and economies.

-The Health and Society Graduate Certificate requires four courses:
+The Health and Society Graduate Certificate includes four online courses:

 • 1 human health course